rmanojcse06/react-web/README.md

-# Tutorial to create Styling components using Sass.
+# Tutorial to create Styling components using Bootstrap.

 ### Step 1: Pull the Git code from github